Global phase diagram of two-dimensional dirty hyperbolic Dirac liquids

 In this work, we numerically scrutinize the stability of lattice-regularized hyperbolic Dirac fluids in the presence of random pointlike charge impurities.
 Somewhat surprisingly (reasoned shortly), we find that the quantum fluid of such ballistic relativistic quasiparticles is stable against sufficiently weak disorder, identified from the \emph{vanishing} average and typical DOS at zero energy, denoted by $\rho_{a}(0)$ and $\rho_{t}(0)$, respectively.
 At moderate disorder, the system enters into a diffusive metallic state via a quantum phase transition (QPT) where both $\rho_{a}(0)$ and $\rho_{t}(0)$ become \emph{finite}.
-As the disorder strength is increased further a second QPT triggers a metal-to-insulator Anderson QPT across which only $\rho_{t} (0) \to 0$.
-We arrive at these conclusions by computing the average and typical DOS with varying disorder strength ($W$) in sufficiently large $\{ 10, 3 \}$ hyperbolic lattices with open boundary conditions, containing more than $10^8$ and $10^5$ sites, respectively, employing the kernel polynomial method (KPM)~\cite{KPM:RMP}.
-The results are shown in Fig.~\ref{fig:Fig1}.
+As the disorder strength is increased further a second QPT triggers Anderson insulation across which only $\rho_{t} (0) \to 0$.
+We arrive at these conclusions by computing the average and typical DOS with varying disorder strength ($W$) in sufficiently large $\{ 10, 3 \}$ hyperbolic lattices with OBC, containing more than $10^8$ and $10^6$ sites, respectively, employing the kernel polynomial method (KPM)~\cite{KPM:RMP}.
+See Fig.~\ref{fig:Fig1}.

-To unfold the unconventionality of our findings, it is worth mentioning that a stable disordered semimetal with a vanishing DOS and a disorder-driven semimetal-to-metal QPT, leading to the formation of a stable metallic phase in a 2D electronic fluid belonging to the (chiral) orthogonal symmetry class, go against the traditional wisdom~\cite{TradDis:1, TradDis:2}.
+To unfold the unconventionality of our findings, it is worth mentioning that a stable disordered semimetal with a vanishing DOS and a disorder-driven semimetal-to-metal QPT, leading to the formation of a stable metallic phase in a 2D electronic fluid belonging to the (chiral) orthogonal symmetry class, goes against the traditional wisdom~\cite{TradDis:1, TradDis:2}.
 We contrast these results with the ones on dirty honeycomb lattices, where $\rho_{t} (0) \to 0$ for arbitrarily weak disorder as the thermodynamic limit is approached, confirming the presence of only an Anderson insulator therein.
 Thus, our findings should solely be attributed to the background negative curvature of the planar hyperbolic space, harboring gapless Dirac fermions.